Last Updated on March 21, 2021 by Shaun Snapp

 In the case of Revlon, they have also been sued by shareholders for hiding their S/4HANA failure.
 Notice in the article that our analysis of Revlon’s damage control was that it made no sense.
 Revlon will have problems for some time with getting their business back on track.

 With Lidl, it took seven years and 500 million Euros until they canceled the project.
-That as a terrible project for Lidl, but it was an excellent project for KPS because of a significant portion of that total expenditure when to KPS.
+That was a terrible Lidl project, but it was an excellent project for KPS because of a significant portion of that total expenditure when to KPS.
 There is no reason that KPS can’t continue to function this way, lying to get projects, dropping in a low fixed price bid, failing on the project, and then milking the account.

 The consulting companies have some maturity issues they would like to hide from you.
 This is why they can’t be listened to — the only thing they look out for is their interests.
 They are happy to recommend inappropriate applications and to create miniature disasters within their clients, as long as they can get their financial needs met.

 In the article Personally Attacking Those that Critique ERP Failures, I note how any investigation into SAP failures invariably leads to personal attacks.
-After this article was shared on LinkedIn, an SAP employee wrote a comment that the material was a “hot mess” and that it had inaccuracies which she could resolve if reached out to in private.
+After this article was shared on LinkedIn, an SAP employee commented that the material was a “hot mess” and that it had inaccuracies that she could resolve if reached out to in private.
 Upon interaction, I found that she had no information about the Home24 implementation.
-SAP commenters intend to simply try to reduce the credibility of the author and the article.
+SAP commenters intend to try to reduce the credibility of the author and the article.

 The strategy of dealing with authors who dare to cover project failures is the following.

 - Every failed project, like Home24, is to be ignored and denied by vendors and consulting firms.